rupeshpanwar/quick-bite/0.Let-us-get-hands-dirty/k8s/K8s-Summary.md

 The Node has no route to the service network, so it sends the traffic to its own default gateway.
 En-route, the request is processed by the Node’s kernel.
 A trap is triggered, and the request is redirected to the IP address of a Pod that matches the Service’s label selector.
 The Node has routes to Pod IPs, and the requests reach a Pod and are processed.

+Kubernetes uses the internal cluster DNS for service registration and service discovery.

+All new Service objects are automatically registered with the cluster DNS and all containers are configured to know where to find the cluster DNS.
+This means that all containers will talk to the cluster DNS when they need to resolve a name to an IP address.

+The cluster DNS resolves Service names to ClusterIPs.
+These IP addresses are on a special network, called the service network, and there are no routes to this network.
+Fortunately, every cluster Node is configured to trap on packets destined for the service network and redirect them to Pod IPs on the Pod network.
 </details>

 <details>